xyderos/design-patterns-cpp/readme.md

 ## Purpose

-Ensure that there is only one instance of a class.
+Ensure that there is only one instance of a class while we provide global access.

+## Issue

+* We want a single instance since we need to control access to some shared resource eg a database connector

+A constructor would always create a new instance, we dont need that

+* Global access point to the program

+Essentially could act as a neat way to access an eg mutex

 ## Reasoning

-The creation member function acts as a constructor under the hood
+* Make the default constructor private

+No other objects should be able to create an instance

+* Make a static creation method

+Under the hood, upon the first creation we should make the object and "cache it", so whenever we request for such object, we return the cached one

 ## When to use

+* Use when you only need a single instance of an object in your program

+There is no other way the rest of the program can generate another instance

+Much stricter control over global and shared resources

+## Pros

-* A single instance should only be available within the program.
+* A single instance

-* Pretty good to be handling global resources, especially in a multithreaded environment!
+* Centralized global access

+* Initialized when requested for the first time

+## Cons

+* Violates the __Single Responsibility Principle__

+* Masks bad design, eg other components know too much about other components

+* What happens if multiple threads try to create a singleton for the first time?

+* Difficult to unit test (check the way I test it, it is implicit that I need a global variable)